pingcap/docs-cn/tools/loader.md

 # Directory of the dump to import (default: "./")
 dir = "./"

-# Loader pprof address, used to tune the performance of Loader (default: ":8272")
+# It can be used by Prometheus to pull Loader metrics, and is also the pprof address of Loader (default: ":8272").
-pprof-addr = ":8272"
+status-addr = ":8272"

 # The checkpoint data is saved to TiDB, and the schema name is defined here.
 checkpoint-schema = "tidb_loader"